Family Doctor Wait Times in Canada: A 2026 Province-by-Province Guide

 The Expanded Role of Nurse Practitioners and Pharmacists

 Several provinces have responded to the family doctor shortage by expanding scope of practice for other regulated professionals.
 Nurse practitioners (NPs) can independently diagnose, order investigations, prescribe most medications, and manage chronic disease in every Canadian province.
 Ontario, BC, Saskatchewan, Alberta, and the Atlantic provinces now publicly fund NP-led clinics.
-Pharmacists in Alberta, BC, Nova Scotia, New Brunswick, and Saskatchewan can prescribe for an expanded list of minor ailments — UTIs, cold sores, allergies, acne, eczema, smoking cessation, hormonal contraception, and more — and the list continues to grow.
+Pharmacists in Alberta, BC, Nova Scotia, New Brunswick, and Saskatchewan can prescribe for an expanded list of pharmacy assessment — UTIs, cold sores, allergies, acne, eczema, smoking cessation, hormonal contraception, and more — and the list continues to grow.
 Pharmacists can also renew most prescriptions and administer injections including travel vaccines.
 For unattached patients, an NP or scope-expanded pharmacist visit is often a faster and equally appropriate substitute for a routine family doctor visit.

 - Nova Scotia's Community Pharmacy Primary Care Clinics now treat hundreds of thousands of visits annually.